hyperledger/besu-docs/docs/HowTo/Get-Started/Install-Binaries.md

 * Java JDK

 !!!attention
+    Hyperledger Besu requires:

+      * MacOS High Sierra 10.13 or later versions
-    Hyperledger Besu requires Java 11+ to compile; earlier versions are not supported.
+      * Java 11+ to compile; earlier versions are not supported.
 You can install Java using `brew cask install adoptopenjdk`.
 Alternatively, you can manually install the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ### Install Using Homebrew